ecomplus/storefront/README.md

 npm i
 ```

-Edit the SASS files in the `scss/theme` directory,
+Edit the SASS files in the `theme` directory,
 we recommend start from `_variables.scss`.
 You can also create custom SCSS files inside the same folder and
 import them from `_components.scss` file.